guettli/programming-guidelines/README.md

 ### Don't stop with "permission denied"

-In most non trivial projects there are several reasons why the permission was denied.
+In most non-trivial projects there are several reasons why the permission was denied.

-If you (the software developer) only return "permission denied", then the user/admin don't know the **reason**.
+If you (the software developer) only return "permission denied", then the user/admin doesn't know the **reason**.

 If you add a reason, then it is more likely that the user/admin can help themselves.

-This means they don't call you, our a team mate, to solve this.
+This means they don't call you, our teammate, to solve this.

-Less interrupts for your and happy customers, it's easy.
+Fewer interruptions for your and happy customers, it's easy.

 Or more general: Add enough information to error messages, to make it easier to understand the current situation.

-For example you can add hyperlinks to docs/wiki/issue-tracker in you errors messages.
+For example, you can add hyperlinks to docs/wiki/issue-tracker in you errors messages.

 ### OOP: Composition over inheritance